jshanson7/babel-plugin-resolver/Readme.md

 ## Why not just set NODE_PATH?

-While setting `NODE_PATH=app` is a perfectly valid solution, `babel-plugin-resolver` is for those who:
+While setting `NODE_PATH=app` is a perfectly valid solution, `babel-resolver` is more explicit and lets you avoid mucking around with environment variables.
-- find environment variables annoying
-- want to resolve modules from more than one directory

 ## License